-A research study conducted with the chronic pain service of Buckinghamshire Healthcare NHS Trust measured the outcomes for chronic pain patients enrolled on our Pathway through Pain online course.
+A research study conducted with the chronic pain service of Buckinghamshire Healthcare NHS Trust measured the outcomes for chronic pain patients enrolled on our Pathway through Pain digital program.

 The research also indicates that patients who completed Pathway through Pain achieved significant improvements in the following outcome measures, from pre-intervention to post-intervention:

 - 20% Improvement in Quality of Life (EQ-VAS)

 - 20% Improvement of Confidence in Managing Pain

 - 24% Reduction of Problems in Daily Life